xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

    Logical view of lib_device_control

-All communications are fully acknowledged and so the host will be informed whether or not the device has successfully processed or provided the required control information.
+All communications are fully acknowledged and so the host will be informed whether or not the device has correctly received or provided the required control information.

 |newpage|